poc-handsome/educrys-experiments/crystal-growth-tin/README.md

 - Adjust the camera position and focus
 - Start the GUI
 - Use GUI elements to check that all hardware components work:
-  - All 3x motors start working
+  - All 3x motors start moving
   - All sensors show realistic values.
 Touch the temperature sensors by hand and observe temperature increase.
 Push slightly on the weight cell.
   - Camera and infrared images are shown.
 Put your hand in the front of the infrared sensor and observe the image.
   - LED lights up